usssequoia/usssequoia/index.markdown

 {: centered_big}

 Then this is the group for you!
 To "join" the crew, simply come to the events!
 You can earn rank and move up if you want.
 The best part: it's always free!
 No club dues ever!
-You'll find the details of each event via Facebook, Discord, or mailing list reply only.
-The ship does fun things like in-person and virtual movie nights, game nights, craft days, monument visits, camping trips, holiday parties, dinners, festivals, charity events, etc...
+You'll find the details of each event below.
+The ship does fun things like movie viewings, game nights, craft days, monument visits, camping trips, holiday parties, dinners, festivals, charity events, etc...
+But we also do some online stuff like game and movie nights so that anyone can be involved.
-We will be boldly adventure through frontiers of costuming, fandom and charity.
+We will be boldly adventure through the frontiers of costuming, fandom and charity.
 Let's go!!!!

 You can find us on: